 We had high hopes for the Fold N Go, but it simply didn't stack up when put through our rigorous testing process.
 It can get most jobs done decently, and the price point is alright, but when compared to other options available, this one isn't anywhere near our first choice.

 Time to Boil

 This is where the Fold N Go struggles the most.
 With no windscreen and the cooking grate sitting too far above the burners, wind transforms what could be an adequate stove into a barely-functioning one.
 In our box fan test where we boiled water with a fan pointed at the burners, we gave up after 25 minutes because the water wasn't even pre-boiling.
 And out in the field on a breezy morning, we had to switch stoves while cooking breakfast in order to finish.
 Our food was barely getting hot even after cooking for more than 10 minutes.

-We switched over to our other foldable model, the Genesis Basecamp and had no problems whatsoever.
+On our first dinner field testing session, we were impressed by this stove's simmering ability — we perfectly caramelized onions, made rice, and prepared a big pot of slow-cooked curry without a hitch.
+On an essentially windless night, simmering was great.
 Come the next morning, though, there was a steady breeze in the air, and we couldn't get a proper simmer at all.
-Even with the burners turned up high our sweet potatoes stayed lukewarm and raw until we switched to another stove.
-Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but if wind crops up so will problems.
+Even with the burners turned up high, our sweet potatoes stayed lukewarm and raw until we switched to another stove.
+Bottom line: if you are cooking with zero movement in the air, the Fold N Go can simmer well, but if wind crops up, so will problems.

 Ease of Set Up